COVID mask disputes make for rocky start of school year

 The order by the state’s highest court — entirely comprised of elected Republican justices — halts mask requirements that county leaders in Dallas and San Antonio, which are run by Democrats, put in place as new infections soared.

 Dallas school officials said Monday that masks were still required on district property and that visitors weren’t allowed in schools.
+The Austin school district and Harris County, which includes Houston, also said their mask mandates for schools remained in place.

 The top elected official in Dallas County said in a tweet that the Supreme Court ruling did not strike down his mask order, and that it remained in effect.

 “We’re at war on behalf of moms and dads and kids against a deadly virus.
 I sure wish the Governor would join our side in the battle,” said Dallas county Judge Clay Jenkins.